Microbial community and hemorrhoids

 • proctological complaint courses

-It acts as an enhancer, not as the sole cause.
+It acts as an amplifier, not as the sole cause.

 How does the gut microbiome affect stool consistency?